Tennis Scalping Without Live Pictures

 - BTB System e-book - March 13, 2015

-A popular way of Betfair Trading tennis matches is to watch the game live and place backs or lays as soon as you see a point being won.
+A popular way of trading tennis matches is to watch the game live and place backs or lays as soon as you see a point being won.
 This makes it a low risk strategy but it has its drawbacks.

 If your back/lay gets matched then you will profit.
 What you are more likely to experience is that your order won’t get matched.
 The market will move too soon and you get left behind.
 No harm done.
 Just cancel the order.
 But no profit either.

 Everyone is trying to get an edge over everyone else.
 Where you are getting your “live” pictures will make a difference.
-Even a second delay compared to people Betfair Trading at the event or those using the fastest pictures and you will always miss out.
-So Betfair Traders have developed ways of beating that delay.
+Even a second delay compared to people trading at the event or those using the fastest pictures and you will always miss out.
+So traders have developed ways of beating that delay.
 If you trade tennis regularly you will have noticed the “speculators”.
-These Betfair Traders try to anticipate where the market is going to go and get in early.
+These traders try to anticipate where the market is going to go and get in early.
 Ofcourse sometimes they get it wrong which means there will be false market moves.
 Anyone trying to follow the score simply by watching the price will come unstuck.

 Rather than trying to beat the big boys we need another yet similar approach.
 The idea behind this is to play the percentages.
 We need entry points for our trades that offer a bigger upside than downside.
 Ofcourse not every trade will profit but over the course of a match this can prove very profitable.